-Make it easy for us to anticipate what your email is about, and make it easy for us (and yourself) to find the email later via a search.
-The subject of your email must be so unique that when we look at it, we know exactly what the email is about.
-Have a look at how our inbox looks for emails from students asking to supervise their projects.
+Make it easy for us to anticipate what your email is about.
+The subject of your email must be unique — for us.
+When we look at the subject, we must know what this particular email is about.
+Keep in mind that there might be one hundred other people with similar questions.
+Have a look at how the subjects look from students asking us to supervise their Bachelor and Master theses (also called Final Year Project).
 The subjects are all interchangeable and if we look at them, we have no idea what the difference between the first and second email is, and between the first and third email, and so on.

-- Good: “Final Year Project: Request for Supervision ($project_name)”
+- “Final Year Project: Request for Supervision ($project_name)”

 Create New Email-Threads for New Topics

-If you start a new topic, create a new email thread (we don’t mind getting three or four emails from you at the same time if they are all about different issues).
-For instance, if you have previously received (or written) an email titled “Guidelines for applying to Japan internship”, then please do not hit the reply button and send an email to ask about the hand date for an assignment.
-Instead, create a new email titled e.g. “ML assignment hand-in date”.
+If you start a new topic, create a new email thread.
+We don’t mind getting three or four emails from you at the same time if they are all about different issues.
+For instance, if you have previously received or written an email titled “Guidelines for applying to Japan internship”, then please do not hit the reply button and send an email to ask about the hand date for an assignment.
+Instead, create a new email titled e.g. “Machine Learning assignment — when is the hand-in date?”.

 Have a Straight-to-the-Point Structure

 - Not good: Hello, in September I am starting my Master’s thesis.
-The thesis is about … My first supervisor is person x. … blabla bla Could you be the second supervisor?
+The thesis is about … My first supervisor is person x. … blah blah blah Could you be the second supervisor?